TehhX/TF2-Played-With/README.md

 As TF2PW is a command-line-interface **only** application, make sure you're running it from a terminal, eg. command prompt on Windows, or any terminal emulator on Linux.

+### (Linux Only) Error while loading shared libraries: libcider.so

+Make sure the provided `libcider.so` file is in your PATH, eg. `/usr/lib/libcider.so`.

 ### Editing player record notes isn't working in some way

 **Handy flowchart:**